benoitc/restkit/doc/green.rst

 ==============================

-Restkit can be used with `eventlet`_ or `gevent`_ and provide specific connection manager to manage iddle connections for them.
+Restkit can be used with `eventlet`_ or `gevent`_ and provide specific connection manager to manage idle connections for them.

 Use it with gevent:
 -------------------